 It’s your choice: you can ask your vet for a more potent drug that sedates your dog more but may cause side effects vs. more natural alternatives.
 Some pet owners take a lifetime approach and work on a whole behavior modification process that takes longer but works on the underlying problem of anxiety.
 Please always make safety top priority, invest in a muzzle, and still get the aid of a dog behavior specialist or vet.

-Why Dog Sedation for Grooming?
+Why Dog Tranquilizer Pills for Grooming?
 Anxious & Aggressive Dogs

 - Excessive Bites & Nip/Bite Predation: Many cases of aggression and dog bites require veterinary sedation and anesthesia grooming.
-They often have to be monitored carefully for several days after sedation to ensure a full recovery and continued normal health status.
+You should monitor them carefully for several days after sedation to ensure a full recovery and normal health.

 - Dementia: Up to 25% of the 100 million dogs in the United States suffer from degenerative or late-stage Alzheimer’s Disease, according to Dr. Jeremy Cobo of Peace Vet Center.
 “Many dementia cases require low dose sedation and anesthesia treatment to allow for rest and recovery.”